hatfullr/GameTest/README.md

 ## Debugging
 When a test fails, it will throw an exception that is visible in the console log.
 Unfortunately, double-clicking the message will not deliver you to the line of code where the test failed.
 This is a limitation of the Unity editor API.
 To find the line where a test failed, follow these steps:
 1. In the console, click the "triple dot" button in the top-right.
 2. Turn on "Strip logging callstack".
-This removes any clutter from the stack trace in the console that might have come from `GameTest`.
+This removes any clutter from the stack trace in the console that might have come from GameTest.
 3. Click the message in the console.
 4. Find the link to your script in the stack trace and click on it.